pip-services/pip-services-docs/content/en/node/expressions/mustache/parsers/mustache_token.md

 #### tokens
-Gets a list of subtokens in this token a section.
+Gets a list of subtokens.

 > `public` tokens(): [MustacheToken[]]()